 EXFO knows that advanced knowledge of end-to-end infrastructure empowers CSPs to:

-- Deliver a higher standard of service and support to customers
+- deliver a higher standard of quality of service and support to customers